Week 18: Applications and implications (Forest Fairy planning)

 Networking Consumer sensor app cloud curves WiFi to cloud dialogue → TFT/speaker; no standalone app or MQTT broker

-What I am actually shipping is the integration story: tree-root pot on a purchased omni kit, custom KiCad carrier, multi-MCU firmware bus (DATA_FLOW.md, matching bench wiring), and final-project §1 “plant grammar” rules (final-project §1).
+What I am actually shipping is the integration story: tree-root pot on a purchased omni kit, custom KiCad carrier, multi-MCU firmware bus (final upload notes, matching bench wiring), and final-project §1 “plant grammar” rules (final-project §1).
 Prior work supplied the problems and the literature.
 For Fab I owe one closed loop I can demo without faking readings.

 What sources will you use?